Washington State University Cougar Marching Band: WSU Marching Band Championships

 The WSU Marching Band Championships is an independent, annual high school marching band competition hosted by the CMB.
-Bands from primarily Eastern Washington and Northern Idaho compete in the modern two-round competition format, prelims and finals.
+Bands from primarily eastern Washington and northern Idaho compete in a modern two-round competition format, consisting of prelims and finals.
 The festival is coordinated by the CMB, and was started in 2015 to serve high school marching bands in the region.
 The CMB performs as an exhibition group at this event.